 High-risk work includes working with cranes, forklifts, hoists, boilers, steam turbines, boom-type elevating work platforms, reciprocating steam engines, pressure equipment, and reach stackers, and working in scaffolding, dogging, and rigging projects.

-Dogging (DG) License
+Dogging (DG) Licence

 Dogging work means the application of slinging techniques to move a load (considering load center of gravity, size, weight, and shape and checking lifting gear like chains, slings, hooks, ropes, and cables) or the directing of a crane or hoist operator in the movement of a load when the load is out of his/her sight.

-Rigging License
+Rigging Licence

 Using mechanical load shifting equipment and associated gear to place, move, transport, position, lift and pull a load is known as rigging works.
 A rigging license is required if you want to perform any of these works in a construction area.
 We offer two learning options, basic and intermediate rigging license, to maximize the safety and flexibility of our rigging license courses.
 You can choose any of these two courses that meet your needs.

-Different types of rigging licenses:
+Different types of rigging licences:

-- Basic rigging (RB) license involves:
+- Basic rigging (RB) licence involves:

 - movement of plant and equipment